apache/incubator-brooklyn/docs/start/walkthrough/index.md

 A separate policy operates at the ``Controlled`` cluster to ensure the load-balancer is updated as the pool of web servers expands and contracts.

-Let us fire up a JMeter session and blast the Nginx address.
+Fire up a JMeter session and blast the Nginx address.
 The resizer policy scales up our cluster:

 [![Web Cluster Scaling with the Resizer Policy](walkthrough-webconsole-scaling-w700.png "Screenshot of Web Cluster Scaling with the Resizer Policy")](walkthrough-webconsole-scaling.png)